retextjs/retext-equality/readme.md

 var file = retext()
   .use(equality)
-  .process('His network was set up with a master and slave.');
+  .processSync('His network was set up with a master and slave.');

 console.log(report(file));
 ```